QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

-The key difference between the heavy-traffic approximation and robust queueing theory is the treatment of random variables.
-The heavy-traffic approximation first derives the distribution of the target performance measure such as response time, and then calculates the quantile of the random variable using a cumulative distribution function.
+The fundamental difference between the heavy-traffic approximation and robust queueing theory lies in the treatment of random variables.
+The heavy-traffic approximation first derives the distribution of the target performance measure, such as response time.
+Then, it calculates the quantile of the random variable using a cumulative distribution function.
 The robust queueing theory reverses this order.
-We compare its use to the heavy-traffic approximation in Ko and Cho \cite{Ko2014}, who approximated the response time process as a reflected Brownian motion using the steady state results for $G/G/1/PS$ queue in Zhang and Zwart \cite{Zhang2008}:
+We compare the robust queueing theoretic approach to the heavy traffic approximation used by \citet{Ko2014} that approximates the response time process as a reflected Brownian motion using the steady-state results for the $G/G/1/PS$ queue in \cite{Zhang2008}: